seguinleo/CotCotPack/README.md

 # Minecraft-Resource-Pack

-CotCot is a PVP / Build / Survival resource pack for Java and Bedrock.
+CotCot is a PVP / Build / Survival resource pack for Java and Bedrock.<br>
 Textures are compressed and optimized for toasters.<br><br>

 I highly recommend :<br>
 OptiFine - https://www.optifine.net/home<br>
 OR